Brian Opeskin is a Professor of Law and was Associate Dean (Research) from 2016-2019.

 - refugee law

 - nationality and citizenship

-- judicial systems
+- courts and judicial systems

 - judicial tenure